-Figure 45 on page 167 contains a module map and cross-reference listing with four control sections.
+Figure 42 contains a module map and cross-reference listing with four control sections.
 There are three named control sections (ABC00, ABCSUB1, and ABCSUB2) and one unnamed control section (designated by \$PRIVATE).
 Control sections ABCSUB1 and ABCSUB2 were obtained from a call library.
 Control section ABCSUB1 also has two additional entry points.
 The entry point for control section ABCSUB2 is named ABCENT2.